 - Reach out to visitors who abandon your forms without completing them

 Best of all, you can quickly and easily create your forms using a drag and drop builder.
+That’s why WPForms is one of the best Mailchimp integrations on the market.

 In this tutorial, we’re going to stick to the basics and show you how to use WPForms to create your own form with Mailchimp custom fields.